 Inventories are valued at the lower of cost or market.
-For the years ended December 31, 2013, 2012 and 2011, the Company recognized lower of cost or market charges of \$126.1 million, \$218.8 million, and \$20.1 million, respectively, which is included within cost of sales exclusive of depreciation and depletion in the accompanying Consolidated Statements of Operations.
-The Company recognized lower of cost or market charges of \$36.5 million and \$17.4 million within depreciation and depletion in the accompanying Consolidated Statements of Operations for the years ended December 31, 2013 and 2012, respectively.
-The Company's coal inventory costs include labor, supplies, equipment costs, operating overhead, freight, royalties and other related costs.
-As of December 31, 2013, all of the Company's coal inventories are determined using the first-in, first-out ("FIFO") inventory valuation method.
-The Company's supplies inventories are determined using the average cost method of accounting.
+For the years ended December 31, 2014, 2013 and 2012, the Company recognized lower of cost or market charges of \$74.6 million, \$126.1 million, and \$218.8 million, respectively, which are included within cost of sales exclusive of depreciation and depletion in the accompanying Consolidated Statements of Operations.
+The Company recognized lower of cost or market charges of \$55.4 million, \$36.5 million and \$17.4 million within depreciation and depletion in the accompanying Consolidated Statements of Operations for the years ended December 31, 2014, 2013 and 2012, respectively.
+The Company's coal inventory costs include labor, supplies, equipment costs, operating overhead, freight, royalties, depreciation and depletion and other related costs.
+As of December 31, 2014, all of the Company's coal inventories are determined using the first-in, first-out ("FIFO") inventory valuation method.
 The valuation of coal inventories are subject to estimates due to possible gains and losses resulting from inventory movements from the mine site to storage facilities, inherent inaccuracies in belt scales and aerial surveys used to measure quantities and fluctuations in moisture content.
 Periodic adjustments to coal tonnages on hand are made for an estimate of coal shortages and overages due to these inherent gains and losses, primarily based on historical results from the results of aerial surveys and periodic coal pile clean-ups.
+The Company's supplies inventories are determined using the average cost method of accounting.
 Additionally, the Company evaluates its inventory in terms of excess and obsolete exposures.
 This evaluation includes such factors as anticipated usage, inventory turnover, inventory levels and ultimate market value.